-Key Partners Grants (by invitation only)
+Key Partners Grants (by invitation only; most currently suspended due to the coronavirus event)

 Business Assistance: These grants support the delivery of low-cost training and assistance to small businesses and entrepreneurs.
 Awards are made to the following key partners: Small Business Development Center, The Anderson Center, the Minnesota Cup, Alexandria Technical and Community College and Minnesota State Community and Technical College.